manjeet-github/gcp-compute-instance/README.md

-# Provision a compute instance in GCP - Test
+# Provision a compute instance in GCP
 # test
 This Terraform configuration provisions a compute instance in Google Cloud Platform.